 She is currently the Administrative Assistant to the Academy Principal.

 Ms. Anderson received a Bachelor of Arts in Chemistry from Douglass College, an Master of Science from Rutgers University in Chemical Engineering and a Master of Business Administration (MBA) from Columbia University in Finance.

-She is the library manager for the Elementary and the Academy /MS Libraries.
+She is the library manager for the Elementary and the Academy / Middle School Libraries.

 Mr. Dimitropoulos is a Physical Education Teacher and Coordinator for Physical Education.
 Mr. Dimitropoulos was raised in Athens, Greece.
 He earned his Bachelor Degree in Physical Education from the University of Physical Education and Sport Science in Athens and then received his Masters Degree in Sports Management, through a program ran by the International Olympic Committee, from University of Lyon, France.